starkfell/starkfell.github.io/_posts/2016-11-17-continuous-deployment-to-nano-server-in-azure.md

 ![continuous-deployment-to-nano-server-in-azure-002]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-002.jpg)

 The deployment should take between 5 to 10 minutes to complete.
-Afterwards, open up the Resource Group you deployed the Nano Server to and make note of the Public IP Address
+Afterwards, open up the Resource Group you deployed the Nano Server to and make note of DNS Name of the Public IP Address Resource.
-DNS Name.

 ![continuous-deployment-to-nano-server-in-azure-003]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-003.jpg)